Turkey Vultures are expanding their range northwards, and that is why we’re seeing more and more every year.

 The number of Golden Eagles recorded each season at Derby has increased over the years.

 To some extent the Rough-legged Hawk is an irruptive species whose numbers vary over the years.
 A cyclical pattern emerges that is probably related to prey species abundance.

 The American Kestrel is declining in the northeast.
-The 2005 count was the lowest on record, but numbers rebounded somewhat in 2006 and 2007.
+The 2010 count was the lowest on record, but numbers have rebounded somewhat.
 It is too early to speak of a trend reversal.

 Overall, Merlin numbers are higher now than they were in the 1980s and early 90s.